“At MPNS, we show kindness and love always to ourselves, other people, and the world around us. We love one another, because God loved us first.”

 ROOM DESCRIPTIONS AND PHILOSOPHY

-The Story Room is where traditional “circle time” activities take place, including but not limited to reading good literature, group discussion of the literature, flannel board, puppets, and music and movement experiences.
-In the Story Room the curriculum theme is “fleshed out”.
-The Story Room teacher is responsible for the selection of appropriate books and music, and of gearing her selections to the developmental level of each group of children.
-She should always be mindful that a successful story time is an active, and not a passive, experience for the children.
+The Story Room is where traditional “circle time” activities take place, including but not limited to reading good literature, group discussion of the literature, flannel board puppets, and music and movement experiences.
+In the Story Room the curriculum theme is “fleshed out."
+The Story Room teacher is responsible for the selection of appropriate books and music, and gearing the selections to the developmental level of each group of children.
+The teacher is always mindful that a successful story time is an active, and not a passive, experience for the children.

 The philosophy in the Art Room is that process, not product, is the key to developmentally appropriate art experiences with young children.
-The Art Teacher will be responsible for planning projects that expose the children to the joys of working with many different types of art media, including but not limited to easel painting, water color, finger-painting, marble painting, tile printing, collage, clay, drawing with crayons, markers, and pastels, cutting, gluing, pasting, wood constructions, etc. etc. The Art Teacher will be responsible for planning the week’s projects and completing any necessary teacher preparation of the media to be used in her own time and before the day the project is presented.
+The Art Room Teacher is responsible for planning projects that expose children to the joys of working with many different types of art media; including but not limited to easel painting, water color, finger-painting, marble painting, tile printing, collage, clay, drawing with crayons, markers, pastels, cutting, gluing, pasting, wood constructions, etc. The Art Room Teacher is responsible for planning the week’s projects and completing any necessary preparation of the media to be used before the day the project is presented.
 She will attempt to minimize her own preparation time, and maximize the child’s contribution to his or her own artwork.

 The Snack Room is set up for small motor development, in direct contrast to the playground.
 The Snack Room teacher will therefore ensure that playdough, puzzles, housekeeping center supplies, and other tabletop activities are available for the children to enjoy.
 She will plan, purchase, and serve nutritious daily snacks, making sure that at least two food groups are represented each snack time.
 She also will encourage the children’s socialization skills, with an emphasis on good manners and healthy, positive small group play.
 The Snack Room is an excellent place to encourage oral language development.

-The purpose of the Pre-K Skills Room is to encourage age-appropriate cognitive development skills for children during their pre-kindergarten year, helping them to learn to love learning and to gain skill mastery through meaningful, enjoyable learning experiences and active engagement in planned, guided, and spontaneous hands-on activities.
-These skills can be developed by including opportunities for observing, describing, measuring, experimenting, matching, grouping, and so on.
-The Skills Room teacher will preferably be a credentialed Kindergarten teacher, with some experience in the diagnosis and treatment of learning disabilities in young children.
+The purpose of the Pre-K Skills Room is to encourage age-appropriate cognitive development skills for children during their pre-kindergarten year.
+This helps them to love learning and to gain skill mastery through meaningful, enjoyable learning experiences and active engagement in planned, guided, and spontaneous hands-on activities.
+These skills are developed by including opportunities for observing, describing, measuring, experimenting, matching, grouping, and so on.
+The Skills Room teacher is usually a credentialed Kindergarten teacher, with some experience in the diagnosis and treatment of learning disabilities in young children.

-The Playground is a place where gross motor skills may be developed.
-Playground teachers should make sure that children have access to many choices of play materials: bikes, swings, climbing structures, slides, buckets and shovels, large and small blocks, and some kind of quieter tabletop activity.
-Children should be able to freely choose which activities to participate in while they are on the playground.
-Playground rules should be kept to a minimum, keeping in mind the credo, “You may not hurt yourself, another child, or any equipment”.
-Playground teachers should watch for the child who finds the yard overwhelming or difficult, and seek to involve that child in safe and appropriate activities.
-Structured activity on the playground should be minimized.
+The Playground is a place where gross motor skills are developed.
+Playground teachers make sure that children have access to many choices of play materials: bikes, swings, climbing structures, slides, buckets and shovels, large and small blocks, and some kinds of quieter tabletop activity.
+Children are able to freely choose which activities to participate in while they are on the playground.
+Playground rules are kept to a minimum, keeping in mind the credo, “You may not hurt yourself, another child, or any equipment."
+Playground teachers watch for the child who finds the yard overwhelming or difficult, and seek to involve that child in safe and appropriate activities.
+Structured activity on the playground is minimized.